モロッコ

 • Morocco - Casablanca

-• Private car transfer An English-speaking guide and driver will meet you at the airport and drive you to Chefchaouen.
+• Private car transfer An English-speaking guide who is also the driver will meet you at the airport and head to Chefchaouen.

 • Morocco - Casablanca

-• Chefchaouen The town's name comes from the two mountain peaks rising above the hill and means "two horns."
-The old medina is known as the "Blue City" because buildings and streets are painted blue, and its magical scenery attracts many visitors.
+• Chefchaouen sightseeing The town's name comes from the two peaks that rise on the hill and means "two horns."
+The old medina is known as the "blue city" because buildings and streets are painted blue, and its magical scenery attracts many visitors.

-• Attachment Image from Itinerary Row: 67542 Attachment Image from Itinerary Row: 67542 Attachment Image from Itinerary Row: 67542
+• Attachment Image from Itinerary Row: 188076 Attachment Image from Itinerary Row: 188076 Attachment Image from Itinerary Row: 188076 Attachment Image from Itinerary Row: 188076 Image from PlaceId: ChIJB9kCZF4mCw0RDOqXzoCJVJE Image from PlaceId: ChIJB9kCZF4mCw0RDOqXzoCJVJE

 • Dinner